seanredmond/heniautos/guide/calendar-equations.md

 ## 336/5 BCE

 Meritt's interpretation of the evidence for this year (Meritt 1961, 10-15) was briefly discussed under the Rule of Aristotle.
-We can now examine it in more detail.
+We can now examine it in more detail and follow some of the process by which successive generations of scholars worked through the problems posed by these texts.
 There are two inscriptions recording dated decrees for 336/5 BCE: IG II² 328 (=IG II² 328) and IG II³,1 327 (=IG II² 330) with two decrees on separate dates.

 IG II³,1 329 (Meritt's IG II² 328) is very conservative: